namiraholdingcompany/From-the-Sasanian-Peacock-to-the-Umayyad-shamsa/README.md

-# From the Sasanian Peacock to the Umayyad Sunburst: An Analysis of the Visual Wisdom of the Dome of the Rock within the Context of Ancient Iranian Art
+# From the Sasanian Peacock to the Umayyad Shamsa: An Analysis of the Visual Wisdom of the Dome of the Rock within the Context of Ancient Iranian Art

 **DOI:** [https://doi.org/10.5281/zenodo.21569014]